bluerobotics/ardusub-gitbook/introduction/hardware-options/required-hardware/camera.md

 # Camera

 The Companion Computer software contains a series of drivers which will stream HD video from the vehicle to the Ground Control Station (GCS) at the surface.
+Only one camera may be connected to the Companion at a time.
+Support for multiple camera streams is planned, but not implemented at this time.

 # Supported Cameras